-"A Laboratory Fume Hood is a safety device specifically designed to carry the undesirable effluents (generated within the Hood during a laboratory procedure) away from laboratory personnel and out of the building, when connected to a properly designed laboratory ventilation system.
-A Laboratory Fume Hood shall be made primarily from flame resistant materials including the top, three fixed sides, and a single face opening.
+"A Laboratory Fume Hood is a ventilated enclosure that, when connected to a properly designed laboratory ventilation system, will carry the undesirable effluents (generated within the enclosure during a laboratory procedure) away from laboratory personnel.
+A Laboratory Fume Hood shall be made primarily from the flame resistant materials including the top. three fixed sides, and a face opening.
 The face opening is equipped with a sash and sometimes an additional protective shield.
 The face opening will have a profiled entry and usually an airfoil designed to sweep and reduce reverse airflows on the lower surface.
-A Laboratory Fume Hood will be equipped with a baffle and, in most cases, a bypass system designed to control airflow patterns within the hood and manage the even distribution of air at the opening.
+A Laboratory Fume Hood will be equipped with a baffle and, in most cases, bypass systems designed to control airflow patterns within the enclosure and manage the even distribution of air at the opening.
 The bypass system may be partially blocked to accommodate Variable Air Volume (VAV) Systems.
-A Laboratory Fume Hood will be set on a bench, a pedestal or on the laboratory floor "
+A Laboratory Fume Hood will be set on a bench, a pedestal, or on the laboratory floor.
+Generally, Laboratory Fume Hoods, as long as twenty feet, reflect the basic tenant of a Laboratory Fume Hood.